heyimcarlos/zero2prod/README.md

 ### Trait Objects

+- Trait Objects incur a runtime cost (dynamic dispatch).

+A trait object is a way to achieve polymorphism in rust.
+It's essentially a way to only know. what trait(s) a `type` implements.
+Other than the traits the type impl, we know nothing about the type.

 #### Box

 At the cost of an alloc, hides the original error type from our API.
 We specify what